Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

 The Stanley insulated flask keeps hot beverages piping hot for up to 24 hours and cold drinks nicely chilled for up to120 hours – perfect for a lengthy road trip.

-Compared to some of the others listed, Stanley seems to be more targeted towards hikers and camping trips than the morning commuter.
+Compared to some of the others listed, Stanley seems to be more targeted toward hikers and camping trips than the morning commuter.
 Due to its large size, it can be a little unwieldy to carry around despite the handles.

 If you are looking for a highly durable and hard-wearing Thermos vacuum flask, the “Stanley” should be at the top of your list – oh, and did I mention it comes with a lifetime guarantee!